Last updated 21/05/2013: any recent updates in this colour.

-The Green Deal was fully launched on 28 January 2013.
-Customers can now take out Green Deal finance plans to pay for energy effciency improvement works to their homes.
+The Green Deal is a flagship government scheme led by the Department for Energy and Climate Change (DECC) which is intended to deliver energy efficiency measures to homes in all tenures without any up front costs.
+It was fully launched on 28 January 2013.
+Since then, customers have been able to take out Green Deal finance plans to pay for energy efficiency improvement works to their homes.

 On residential lending, the CML’s position on the Green Deal is: